jkeefe/alexa-pi/README.md

 ```

 ### Notes

+- I needed to get a [USB microphone](http://amzn.to/2cZV78n) for my Raspberry Pi.

-- I didn't need to do to `apt-get intall git` ... as it was already loaded.
+- I didn't need to do to `apt-get install git` ... as it was already loaded.

-- You can't do the setup over SSH (unless you VPN into the desktop).
+- You can't do the setup over SSH (unless you VPN into the desktop, I guess).
 So I did it from the terminal on the Pi itself, with a keyboard and monitor plugged in.
 That's because you actually need to hit the pi with its own browser to get the access key.

 - In addition, you must be logged into your Amazon developer account on that browser *before* running the setup for the script to get your key!